Bachelor of Arts (B.A.) Early Childhood Education

 Road to Working in the Chicago Public School System

+As a graduate of the BA Early Childhood Education degree program, you may find yourself in the position of a lifetime by living and working inside the Chicago Public School System, or CPS for short.
+As one of the largest school districts in the country alongside the New York City public school system and Los Angeles Unified School District, CPS features over 500 public elementary and secondary schools and over 100 charters.
 St. Augustine College’s Bachelor’s in Early Childhood Education is the first and most important step in becoming a qualified teacher in the Chicago Public System.
 Once you have received your Bachelor’s of ECE, you will then be qualified to complete the teacher preparation program and pass several steps demonstrating your literacy skills, pedagogical expertise, and knowledge of the subject matter.
 All teaching hires for the CPS are facilitated through the CPS website, along with more resources for potential teaching applicants.

-Early Childhood Education FAQs
+Early Childhood Education FAQ:

 Q: What are Illinois State Requirements for becoming certified in Early Childhood Education?